 Uruguayans are very relaxed and friendly so if you’re considering an excursion here, I would highly recommend it.
 The professors who taught my classes were extremely helpful and friendly and I met many other international students at the school who I became very close with.

 Just Intern Abroad

-All the advice you hear about these types of trips is true, the sooner you get yourself getting out and meeting people, the better your experience will be, but it’s easier said than done.
-I have taken so much from my trip here so far beyond my internship and I would recommend it to anyone considering such a trip.
+All the advice you hear about these types of trips is true.
+The sooner you get yourself getting out and meeting people, the better experience you’ll have, but it’s easier said than done.
+I have taken so much from my trip here, and far beyond my internship.
+I would recommend it to anyone considering such a trip.
 Cheers from Uruguay!